Pick Training Tracks

 Primary Mentors – Chad Shenk, Yo Jackson, Brian Allen, Kent Hymel, Jennie Noll, Sheridan Miyamoto, Christian Connell

-The Prevention and Treatment Track provides innovative training in child maltreatment interventions across preventive and treatment settings.
-Trainees will receive instruction in: 1) well-established child maltreatment interventions, including the Nurse-Family Partnership, Parent-Child Interaction Therapy (PCIT), and Trauma-Focused Cognitive-Behavioral Therapy (TF-CBT), 2) identifying and engaging intervention targets across multiple levels of analysis (e.g. biology, behavior, family, community ) within the experimental therapeutics framework, and 3) executing gold-standard as well as innovative methods for evaluating child maltreatment interventions, including randomized clinical trials, factorial designs, and sequential multiple assignment randomized trials.
-Extending beyond the classroom, trainees will work on projects that include partnerships with the State of Pennsylvania on the testing and dissemination of a prevention program aimed at reducing actual cases of alleged and substantiated child sexual abuse, the optimization of treatments for mental health disorders by evaluating the effectiveness of individual components in engaging transdiagnostic mechanisms of comorbid disorders, novel applications of PCIT and TF-CBT to improve child and family outcomes, and program evaluation with County and State administrative data to identify cost-effective preventive strategies for families at risk for child maltreatment.
-Extensive collaboration across the training tracks will allow for a transdisciplinary perspective designed to speed translation of research findings from one track to the settings where children who have been maltreated most often access care.
+The Prevention and Treatment (PAT) Track provides comprehensive training in the most effective behavioral interventions for the child maltreatment population.
+This includes in-depth review of the content of commonly applied behavioral interventions, the research designs used to evaluate these interventions across a variety of health outcomes, and their mechanisms of action.
+Specifically, T32 Fellows receive training in: 1) well-established child maltreatment interventions, including the Nurse-Family Partnership, Parent-Child Interaction Therapy (PCIT), and Trauma-Focused Cognitive-Behavioral Therapy (TF-CBT), 2) how to identify and engage intervention targets across multiple levels of analysis (e.g. biology, behavior, family, community ) using the experimental therapeutics and science of behavior change frameworks, and 3) how to execute gold-standard as well as innovative methods for evaluating the effectiveness of child maltreatment interventions, including randomized controlled trials, factorial designs, and sequential multiple assignment randomized trials.
+Extending beyond the classroom, trainees work on active research projects that include partnerships with the State of Pennsylvania on the testing and dissemination of a prevention program aimed at reducing alleged and substantiated child sexual abuse, the optimization of treatments for psychiatric disorders by evaluating the effectiveness of individual components in engaging transdiagnostic mechanisms, novel applications of PCIT and TF-CBT to improve child, family, and foster care placement outcomes, the scaling of forensic nursing evaluations for sexual abuse and assault in rural communities, and program evaluation with County and State administrative data to identify cost-effective intervention strategies for families at risk for child maltreatment.
+Extensive collaboration across training tracks allows for a bidirectional translation of scientific findings where basic research from one or more tracks can inform the delivery of interventions in applied settings and where delivery of interventions in applied settings informs future basic science research in multiple training tracks.

 PADS - Policy and Administrative Data Systems Track